-Mazars USA was engaged to assist NHC in the evaluation of their current Revenue Cycle workflows and systems impacting output, and the identification of steps to improve performance, decrease bad debt, and increase net revenue.
+Mazars was engaged to assist NHC in the evaluation of their current Revenue Cycle workflows and systems impacting output, and the identification of steps to improve performance, decrease bad debt, and increase net revenue.
 In today’s challenging payment environment, it is essential for healthcare organizations to develop an efficient and effective Revenue Cycle process with the understanding that there are many related and individual activities that oftentimes clash and do not work harmoniously together.

 The project team initiated the engagement by performing a detailed assessment of NHC’s Revenue Cycle processes which included:

 - Conducting extensive interviews with management and staff, along with onsite observations, to better understand their processes and to identify inconsistencies with workflow requirements;